Cheap Car Insurance if You Drive Less Than 50 Miles a Day

-People who drive less than 50 miles a day have an advantage when it comes to finding cheap insurance.
-After all, the risk of accidents lowers proportionately to the number of miles driven.
-In this article, Part 1 talks about low-mileages car insurance discounts and Part 2 discusses usage-based car insurance.
+People who drive less than 50 miles a day have an advantage when it comes to finding cheap car insurance.
+After all, the risk of accidents drops proportionately with the number of miles driven.

 You may have to install a tracking device or software that logs mileage and driving habits to prove eligibility, which can come with an installation or monthly fee in addition to your premium.

-Keep in mind that not all states offer low-mileage or usage-based car insurance discounts, and there are often requirements vehicles must meet for eligibility.
+Keep in mind that not all states offer low-mileage discounts or usage-based car insurance, and there are often requirements that vehicles must meet for eligibility.
 But if you don’t drive very far, it’s definitely worth looking into an insurance policy that rewards your kind of driving.